dingswin/psrvlbireduce/README.md

 # psrvlbireduce
 The main data reduction code is final_astrometric_reduce.py calling functions from vlbatasks.py.
-Some new functions have been added to vlbatasks.py for specific purposes.
+Some new functions have been added to vlbatasks.py for various purposes.